sreekesari-vangeepuram/startup-name-generator/README.md

 ### Run
 To run this in your mobile, use debug mode!

-If you have no issue listed by `flutter doctor`,
+If you have no issues listed by `flutter doctor`,
 you are good to go further.

 ```console